valary15/Week-one-Toy-Problem/README.md

    If the marks are between 40 and 49 (inclusive), the grade is 'D'.
    If the marks are less than 40, the grade is 'E'. else if and else has been used.

+2. check speed
+If the speed is within or below the speed limit (70 km/h), it logs "OK".
+If the speed exceeds the limit, the number of points is calculated.
+The calculation subtracts the speed limit from the actual speed and divides by 5 to get the points. git